jnieuwen/stack-todo/README.md

 ### st-push / st-top

 Push a new todo on the stack.
-The first element of the todo should be a time estimate in minutes.

 ### st-shift / st-bottom

 Put a todo at the bottom of the stack.
-The first element of the todo should be a time estimate in minutes.

 ### st-next

 Put a todo directly below the todo at the top of the stack.
-The first element of the todo should be a time estimate in minutes.

 ### st-pop